georgegu1997/georgegu1997.github.io/_pages/about.md

 Prior to this, I obtained an Master's in Computer Science from the University of Waterloo, where I worked with Prof. [Krzysztof Czarnecki](https://uwaterloo.ca/electrical-computer-engineering/profile/k2czarne) on joint motion prediction for autonomous vehicles.
 I received my Bachelor's degree from the University of Victoria, where I worked with Prof. [George Tzanetakis](http://webhome.csc.uvic.ca/~gtzan/index.html) on machine learning for music.

+In my free time, you can find me playing basketball, piano, or walking around Montréal to find new places to eat.

 # Selected Publications

 {% include base_path %}